djscruggs/cardless-mobile/docs/NFT-CREDENTIAL-CLIENT-GUIDE.md

+---
+{}
+---

 # CardlessID NFT Credential Client Implementation Guide

 ## Overview

 CardlessID uses **non-transferable NFTs** (also called "soulbound tokens") on the Algorand blockchain to issue verifiable age credentials.
 This guide explains how client applications (mobile wallets) should interact with the CardlessID system.

-### ⚠️ Important: NFT is Just an On-Chain Artifact

-**The NFT is for verification purposes only.
-The client workflow barely changes.**

-**What stays the same**:
+### How It Works

+**The NFT is an on-chain proof of verification - the actual credential lives in your wallet.**

-- ✅ Client stores W3C Verifiable Credential + personal data locally (encrypted)
+- 🔐 **Client stores**: W3C Verifiable Credential + personal data locally (encrypted)
-- ✅ Client performs age verification calculations locally
+- 🧮 **Age verification**: Calculated locally in the client (never shares birth date)
+- 📦 **Blockchain proof**: Non-transferable NFT proves wallet is verified
-- ✅ Client only shares true/false responses (NEVER actual birth date)
+- ✅ **Privacy-preserving**: Only true/false responses shared with verifiers (NEVER actual birth date)
-- ✅ Privacy model is identical

-**What changes**:

-- 📦 Client receives `assetId` instead of `transactionId` (just a different number)
+- 🔗 **Asset ID**: Client receives `assetId` linking the NFT to the credential
-- 📦 Client must opt-in to the NFT (one extra transaction)
+- 📝 **Opt-in required**: Client must accept the NFT (one Algorand transaction)
-- 📦 Verifiers check asset ownership instead of searching transactions (backend change only)
+- 🔍 **Verification**: Verifiers check NFT ownership via Algorand Indexer API

-**Bottom line**: The NFT is just a more efficient way to mark a wallet as verified.
-The actual credential data and privacy-preserving verification logic all happens client-side, exactly as before.
+The NFT serves as an efficient on-chain marker that a wallet holds a verified credential.
+All personal data and verification logic happens client-side for maximum privacy.

 ## Architecture